TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-05-14-how-to-load-config-with-services-in-symfony-console.md

 ❌ Ready in 15 minutes

-<em class="fas fa-fw fa-lg fa-check text-success"></em> Setup & Forget
+✅ Setup & Forget

-<em class="fas fa-fw fa-lg fa-check text-success"></em> Much more legacy-proof
+✅ Much more legacy-proof

-<em class="fas fa-fw fa-lg fa-check text-success"></em> We can now use Dependency Injection **everywhere we need**
+✅ We can now use Dependency Injection **everywhere we need**

-<em class="fas fa-fw fa-lg fa-check text-success"></em> And make use off Symfony, Nette or any other container features we're used to from Web Apps.
+✅ And make use off Symfony, Nette or any other container features we're used to from Web Apps.

 <br>